I am the proud owner of a violet goby and I love giving tips on how to care for them.

 The violet goby is a long, slender fish that resembles an eel (but is definitely not an eel!) and has a silvery-gold iridescence to its skin.
 They can reach lengths over two feet in the wild.
 The dragon goby has ventral fins that allow them to cling to the walls of the aquarium.
 Their dorsal fin runs almost the entire length of their bodies.

 Are They Aggressive?

-Dragonfish are carnivores, and with their teeth, you would think they are vicious fish.
-In fact, they are often sold in pet shops and large chains such as Walmart as aggressive fish.
+Dragonfish are carnivores and mistakenly labeled as aggressive fish.
 But, ironically, these fish are the ones that get bullied.
-They are not aggressive at all, preferring to hide in sand, behind rocks and under plants.
+They are not aggressive at all, preferring to hide in the sand, behind rocks, and under plants.